OttoCh/thement/README.md

 ## Thement

-Thesis management system, called 'thement' is a information system-based platform used by students and lecturers to communicate.
+Thesis management system, called **thement** is an information system-based platform used by students and lecturers to communicate.
 The goal is making thesis more transparant, well-structured, and accountable.
 It will be applied at Department of Physics (undergraduate level), Bandung Institute of Technology (ITB).

 ## Stacks